 The Delaware Department of Natural Resources and Environmental Control, Division of Fish and Wildlife manages fish and other resources in the first state.

 The Maryland Department of Natural Resources is responsible for the management and regulation of freshwater and saltwater fishing within state waters.

 In the Commonwealth of Virginia, the Virginia Marine Resources Commission oversees saltwater fishing.
-The Department of Game and Inland Fisheries oversees freshwater fishing, hunting, trapping, and other activities.
+The Department of Wildlife Resources oversees freshwater fishing, hunting, trapping, and other activities.